SpielerNogard/klinklang-public/README.md

-`show_total_accounts` set it to true, if the total count of generated accounts should be shown `headless` : `true` is the default, set it to `false` if you want to see the browser window, nice for debugging Example if your machines ip should be used
+`show_total_accounts` set it to true, if the total count of generated accounts should be shown `headless` : `true` is the default, set it to `false` if you want to see the browser window, nice for debugging Example if your machines ip should be used `names_generator` set to `true`to use more realisitc usernames `account_password` if set all accounts will have the same password, if not a new random password will be generated

 ```yaml
 database:
   database_name: klinklang